ArefBr/LLM-Creation/README.md

 TODO:
 - Put a condition on length of the generated name
-- Train a trigram language model
+- Train a trigram language model ✅
+---> Probability Method Done
+---> ANN Method Final
 - Use validation and test set
 - Use the val set to tune the strength of smoothing
 - Use F.cross_entropy instead.